codeforsanjose/e-immigrate/README.md

 `listening on port 5000`<br>
 `MongoDB database connection established successfully`

-Note: `test` in the above code is the name of the database that you want your application to connect to.
+Note: `test` in the line above is the name of the database that you want your application to connect to.
 You can choose your own name for the database.

+## JWT Authentication

+In your `.env` folder, add the following line:

+`JWT_KEY = <secret key>`

+The `secret key` can be a "string, buffer, or object containing either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA".
+For more information on jwt, visit [JWT Documentation](https://www.npmjs.com/package/jsonwebtoken).

 ## Learn More